isomerpages/moe-clementipri/_our-curriculum/Mathematics.md

 skills, showcasing that math is alive in our school!</p>
 <p><strong>Math and English Fiesta</strong>
 <br>The Math and English Fiesta is a specially designed event aimed at engaging
-Clementians in an immersive and enjoyable learning experience.
+pupils in an immersive and enjoyable learning experience.
 As part of our post-PSLE programme, Primary 6 pupils will develop and lead interactive games and activities tailored to reinforce key Math and English concepts for lower primary pupils.
 This initiative promotes peer collaboration, teamwork, and socialisation among pupils across different levels, fostering